peekknuf/reader-js/readme.md

 1. Paste your text.
 2. Set your desired WPM (words per minute).
 3. Choose the letter highlight preference (first or middle letter).
+4. WE'RE ADDING A LIBRARY of prepared texts, still work in progress though
-4. Hit **start** and adjust speed on the fly with keyboard shortcuts.
+4. Hit **start** and adjust speed on the fly with keyboard shortcuts, will add dynamic changes with mouse clicks, gotta be better.

 That's it!
 Happy speed reading 🚀